 No one should EVER stop taking a medication without consulting their physician.
 Those with definite hypertension must be treated aggressively with medication.
 Hypertension does cause heart attacks, strokes and kidney damage and leads to premature death.

 We do encourage those with mild hypertension to make sure their physicians read the review in the BMJ and then take time to review the Cochrane Collaboration report.
-We also think health professionals should read the latest research in JAMA Internal Medicine titled:
+We also think health professionals should read the research in JAMA Internal Medicine titled:

 We hope there will be more serious consideration of nondrug approaches such as losing weight, deep breathing, exercising and learning how to relax and shed some of the stress that can contribute to higher blood pressure readings.
 Health coaches can assist in this process.
 So can family and friends.
 Older people with high blood pressure require careful oversight by well-informed health care providers.